 Ok, I actually only said ‘No, thank you’ but he did stand in the corner for 20 minutes looking ashamed!

 During the work discussion it seems that every potential traveller wants to go to Iceland now.
-Is there space in Iceland?
-For all of them?
+Must be the Game of Thrones effect.